The Steffens Scleroderma Foundation is governed by a talented and dedicated volunteer board of directors.

 Celeste graduated from the University of Buffalo with a BS in Occupational Therapy in 1977, and earned her Hand Therapy Certification,(CHT), in 1992.
 She worked the first decade of her career at Rancho Los Amigos Medical Center in Southern California, where she had a wide berth of experience in orthopedics and rehabilitation.
 Celeste began working in outpatient upper extremity rehabilitation in 1990.
 She has also worked as an adjunct faculty member at Russell Sage Graduate School of Occupational Therapy for many years.
 She currently is at Albany Memorial Hand Center in Albany NY, where she has worked in full-time patient care since 1995.
 This is where she gained her direct experience with the Scleroderma population and realized the tremendous needs present in the upper extremity.
 Celeste developed a commitment to pursue the education of hand therapists, with the goal of early access to quality upper extremity care for those with this rare disease.
 In addition, she has been a member of the American Society of Hand Therapists since 1993.
 Celeste has presented lectures locally and regionally since the first few years of her career.

-Secretary, Executive Committee Member
+Bruce Cowan, Executive Committee Member

 Patricia was diagnosed with Scleroderma and Sjogrens in 2014 after coping for many years with digestive and joint problems.
 She became a board member after being involved with the IPE and Events committee.